 Organic lead generation is valuable in affiliate marketing, but it's a slow process.
 Think of the time it takes to run email campaigns, build landing pages, and provide robust content for prospects.
 To pull your target audience in, you need to do a lot of research and analytics tracking.

-Because your success as an affiliate marketer is tied so heavily to sales, having a quick lead-boosting strategy can be a huge relief.
+Because your success as an affiliate marketer is tied so heavily to sales, having a quick lead-boosting strategy can be a huge benefit.
 Of course, quick leads aren’t a replacement for focus and hard work, but they’re a solid starting point while you build out your content.
 Paid ads can also help boost your campaigns once you've already built a sound process.

 It's not all cut and dried, though.
 There's a lot to consider and a lot that can get in the way when you're planning to run paid ads.
 We'll cover a few details you should know and things you should avoid as you get started using Google paid advertisements for your affiliate offers.

 Why Should You Use Google Paid Ads?

 Here are some search statistics you should know: in July 2020, 62% of desktop searches and 93% of mobile searches happened on Google.

 That means when people are looking for products or services, most of them start with Google.
 It's a wide net to cast.
 Google has become the first (and sometimes second) stage in sales cycles across countless industries, and affiliate marketing is one of them.

 If your affiliate offer needs quick leads, a Google paid ad campaign is one of the best places to start.